llpeterson/direct/access.md

-While cellular telephone technology had its roots in analog voice communication, data services based on cellular standards are now the norm, thanks in no small part to the increasing capabilities of smartphones.
+While cellular telephone technology had its roots in analog voice communication, data services based on cellular standards are now the norm.
 Like Wi-Fi, cellular networks transmit data at certain bandwidths in the radio spectrum.
 Unlike Wi-Fi, which permits anyone to use a channel at either 2.4 or 5 GHz (all you have to do is set up a base station, as many of us do in our homes), exclusive use of various